 Whispering Walls (English): 08:45 PM

-The 7D show, known as "Sher-e-Punjab," runs multiple times every day ensuring that everyone visiting the fort gets a chance to see the same.
+The 7D show, known as "Sher-e-Punjab," runs multiple times every day ensuring that everyone visiting one of the best historical places in Punjab gets a chance to see the same.

 The show is named after Maharaja Ranjit Singh (as he was called the “Lion of Punjab”) and presents the story of his life.
 He was a mighty ruler of Punjab and his reign lasted for about 40 years.
 He was the first Maharaja of the Sikh Empire.

-You get a lot of food options inside the premises.
+You get a lot of food options inside this historical museum and cultural theme park .
 If you feel like having some Punjabi street food, head over to the Zaika Gali where you can choose to have anything from “Chaat” to “Golgappe” to “Kulchas”.

 For a fine dine experience, choose the Kesariya Darbar where you can enjoy your meal served on your table within the royal ambience of the fort!

-If you have the time, you can spend one full day in the Gobindgarh fort.
+If you have the time, you can spend one full day at the Gobindgarh fort, Amritsar.
 The knowledge it holds within, the quality time you can spend with your loved ones and the traditions you get to experience in the form of food as well as culture is unmatchable.
-The place is one of the top-rated tourist places to visit in Amritsar, and it deserves the spot very well!
+The place is one of the top tourist places to visit in Amritsar, and it deserves the spot very well!